Dancan254/ReservioX/README.md

 # Reserviox

-Reserviox is a Java-based application designed to streamline the process of advertising and booking services.
+Reserviox is a Java-based hobby application designed to streamline the process of advertising and booking services.
 Built with Spring Boot and Maven, this project aims to provide a robust platform for companies to post ads and for clients to find and book these services efficiently.

 ## Features